NextronSystems/asgard-manual/usage/appendix.rst

-To deploy the ASGARD Agent (or any other .exe installer) via SCCM, you have to write a Powershell script with a few conditions to mark an installation correctly as successfull or failed.
+To deploy the ASGARD Agent (or any other .exe installer) via SCCM, you have to write a Powershell script with a few conditions to mark an installation correctly as successful or failed.

 Please refer to Microsoft's `"Create applications in Configuration Manager" <https://learn.microsoft.com/en-us/mem/configmgr/apps/deploy-use/create-applications#about-custom-script-detection-methods>`_ .